It’s Complicated [Promethean: The Created]

 There’s the complex Refinements.
 Feel free to ask questions in the comments; I may not do a Sunday update, since Tuesday I’m going to cover the basic Refinements.

-27 responses to “It’s Complicated [Promethean: The Created]”
+27 thoughts on “It’s Complicated [Promethean: The Created]”

 Will the Silver Refinement Transmutations reflect this shift?
 As opposed to being kinda generic “copy” powers that they used to be?